STAGE ONE DRAMA

 at South Hampstead High School, 3 Maresfield Gardens, NW3 5SS

 WEEK FOUR - Mon 5 - Fri 9 August (5 days)

 at The Hall School, Crossfield Road, NW3 4NU

 A range of carefully selected drama games and technique exercises ensure that all children have the opportunity to develop self-confidence, together with performance and voice technique.

 Original plays are devised weekly and presented to family and friends in the theatre at the end of each course.
 While children are encouraged to make new friends, if they attend with friends of the same age, they will be placed in the same group.

-Children can be dropped off from 9.30am Monday - Thursday, and from 9am on Friday.
+Children should be dropped off at 9am.
 Upon arrival, your child will be taken to their Drama teacher, who will mark them in on the register.

 At collection, children will wait in the room with Dramarama assistants for parents/carers to collect them at the door.
 Please advise in advance if other adults apart from yourself will be collecting your child.
 Upon arrival, please tell us your child's full name, and they will be brought to you - it is not possible for parents to come in the school building for collection.
 Please ensure that all carers dropping-off or collecting your child are aware of these procedures.